Roles and Responsibilities of EDEN Point of Contacts (POC) and Delegates

 Point of Contact (POC)

 Each member institution has one POC that is appointed by the director or administrator of that institution.
 The points of contact (POCs) are the primary conduits of information in the EDEN network.
 These individuals are responsible for ensuring that information on the state Web pages is current and correct.
-POCs also are responsible for communicating information and issues of interest to colleagues within their institutions.
+POCs are responsible for communicating information and issues of interest to colleagues within their institutions.
 POCs may appoint and dismiss delegates from their institution.
 The director or administrator must approve POC changes.

 Each member institution may have as many delegates as they desire.
 The director, administrator or POC may name delegates or an Extension professional may become a Delegate by contacting the EDEN Point of Contact (POC) at their institution.
 The delegates should represent different program areas.
 Delegates are encouraged to serve as committee members and perform other organizationally related functions in EDEN.